Breaking Self-Attention Failure: Rethinking Query Initialization for Infrared Small Target Detection: Method

 To quantify the mixing between target and background features, we compute the cosine similarity between these two mean embeddings as:

-which directly measures the overall resemblance between the aggregated target and background representations.
-Thus, the average similarity across the dataset is defined as $s=\frac{1}{M}\sum_{t=1}^{M} c^{(l)}_t$, where $M$ is the number of images.
-Figure~\ref{fig:sim_curve} shows the results for comparison of similarity $s$ in the ``$l=0$ to $l=6$" layers on three datasets.
-A larger similarity $s$ indicates a higher degree of embedding dilution, which confirms that target-relevant embeddings gradually lose distinctiveness within the attention mechanism in DETR.
-This is detrimental to preserving target-relevant embeddings and validates our analysis.
+which measures the resemblance between the aggregated target and background representations.
+We average it over the \(M\) images as \(s=\frac{1}{M}\sum_{t=1}^{M} c_t^{(l)}\).
+Figure~\ref{fig:sim_curve} reports \(s\) from layers \(l=0\) to \(l=6\) on all three datasets.
+Its consistent increase shows that target and background representations gradually lose distinctiveness within the self-attention in DETR.
+This is detrimental to preserving target-relevant embeddings, which validates our analysis.